If you have a nutrient deficiency, odds are likely it’s one of these.

 Iron helps you make hemoglobin, a substance in red blood cells that helps carry oxygen throughout your body.
 According to the CDC, almost 10% of women in the United States experience iron deficiency.
 People with low iron can develop iron-deficiency anemia, says the NIH, which may cause symptoms including fatigue, shortness of breath, or chest pain.

 If you have low iron, your doctor may prescribe an iron supplement.
-The NIH says it may take up to six months for a supplement to replenish your stored iron, so you should also increase your daily intake of iron-rich foods, like dried beans, dried fruits, eggs, red meat, salmon, iron-fortified breads and cereals, peas, and tofu.
-Cooking in a cast-iron pan can also provide some iron benefits.
-Vitamin C can help you absorb iron more easily.
+The NIH says it may take up to six months for a supplement to replenish your stored iron, so you should also increase your daily intake of iron-rich foods, including dried beans, dried fruits, eggs, red meat, salmon, iron-fortified breads and cereals, peas, and tofu.
+Cooking in a cast-iron pan also can provide some iron benefits.
+Taking vitamin C can help you absorb iron more easily.

 Should You Take a Multivitamin?